apletta/Autonomous-Controls-and-Electrical/ROS/ros_environment/README.md

    `$ mkdir -p ~/catkin_ws/src`

    This will make a workspace with a src file.
 We make the src file so that we can use catkin_make to build it.
 If you check the workspace right now you will only see the src folder.
-Moving back to the top of the workspace and running catkin_make.
+Move back to the top of the workspace and running catkin_make.

    `$ cd ~/catkin_ws`